10 project management challenges (and how to overcome them)

 Projects rarely fail on their own.
 People fail.

-While some aspects of the projects will still demand your personal attention, you can set up a system that will work perfectly fine without your constant surveillance.
+While some aspects of the projects will demand your personal attention, you can set up a system that will work perfectly fine without your constant surveillance.
 This is especially true if you primarily manage Agile projects, which are known for their effective self-management.

 In addition to employing a digital PM tool to help you manage multiple projects at once, a good way to take the load off your shoulders is to prioritize your projects.
 This way, you’ll avoid being overwhelmed and know exactly which way to turn first when issues start cropping up.